DataBiosphere/toil/docs/running/cloud/azure.rst

 -----------------------------------

 .. warning::
    Azure Autoscaling is in beta!
-It is currently only tested with the AWS job store.
-   More work is on the way to fix this.

 The steps to run a Azure workflow are similar to those of AWS (:ref:`Autoscaling`), except you will need to explicitly specify the ``--provisioner azure`` option which otherwise defaults to ``aws``.